Mhna1234/algo-trading-modeling/docs/BACKTESTING_STRATEGIES.md

 This guide explains different backtesting strategies and methodologies used to validate trading algorithms.
 Understanding these approaches is crucial for developing robust, production-ready trading systems that avoid overfitting and perform well in live markets.

+**Current Implementation:** All backtesting methods are implemented in `src/backtesting_methods.py` with actual validated results from 5-year weekly testing (2019-2024).

 ---

 ## Table of Contents